 McMaster has purchased both ECCO and the update, ECCO II, giving us access to over 180,000 titles (200,000 volumes).
 Subject coverage includes history, literature, religion, law, fine arts, and science.

 Brings together rare journals printed between c1680 and 1816, illuminating all aspects of eighteenth-century social, political and literary life.
 Many are ephemeral, lasting only for a handful of issues, others run for several years.
 Topics covered are extremely wide-ranging and include: the writings of Sir Isaac Newton; the French Revolution; reviews of literature and fashion throughout Europe; political debates; and coffee house gossip and discussion.

-Online full-page newspaper archive of The Globe & Mail which includes all the stories, plus thousands of images, advertisements, classifieds, political cartoons, births and deaths from Canada's national newspaper, dating back to the pre-confederation era.
+Online full-page newspaper archive of The Globe & Mail from May 1844, current 4 years embargoed.
+Coverage includes all the stories, plus thousands of images, advertisements, classifieds, political cartoons, births and deaths from Canada's national newspaper, dating back to the pre-confederation era.

 HeinOnline: Government, Politics and Law for Canada is a fully-searchable, image-based government document and legal research database with a focus on the Canadian context.

 Covers social science and interdisciplinary research; includes nearly two million bibliographic references to journal articles, books, reviews and selected chapters dating back to 1951.
 It is unique in its broad coverage of international material and incorporates over 100 languages and countries.
 Over 2,700 journals are regularly indexed and some 7,000 books included each year.
 Abstracts are provided for half of all current journal articles and full text availability is continually increasing.